Myocardial Abscess

 Involvement of cardiac structures with endocarditis and myocardial abscess mainly depends on the incidence of various underlying structural heart conditions among different age groups.

 The incidence of infective endocarditis among hospitalized children ranges from 1 case in 4500 to 1 case in 1280.
 In the Netherlands, incidences of 1.7 cases per 100,000 persons in boys and 1.2 cases per 100,000 persons in girls have been noted.[8]
 In neonates, the rate has been increasing because of contaminated intravenous lines and the increased use of right-sided heart catheters.
-Infective endocarditis usually involves the tricuspid valve and is caused primarily by S aureus.
+Infective endocarditis usually involves the tricuspid valve and is caused primarily by Staphylococcus aureus.
 Congenital heart defects are predisposing conditions in toddlers and older children.

 In adults, MVP is the most common structural heart abnormality associated with infectious endocarditis, found in as many as 7%-30% of patients with NVE, and the risk increases in patients older than 45 years.